 Just because you have a bold new business idea doesn’t mean you’re destined for success.
-In fact, a USA Today article reveals that 50 percent of new companies fail to make it to the five-year mark.
-And just a third are around to celebrate a decade in business.
-If you want your venture to go the distance, you need to put in the effort and find others who are willing to do the same.
+In fact, since 1994, about half of businesses have gone under by year five, and one in five don’t even make it to their second year of existence.
+If you want your venture to go the distance, you need to put in the effort.
+It helps to find a business partner who is willing to do the same.

-Whether you’re looking for a business partner or just trying to get your company off the ground, read on to discover how these extraordinary entrepreneurs built their empires.
+Whether you’re looking for a business partner or just trying to get your company off the ground, read on to get inspired by these wildly successful business teams.

 William Procter and James Gamble: Procter & Gamble

 - Company: Procter & Gamble — $203 billion market value

 A humble English candle maker and a poor Irish soap maker created one of the most successful companies in the world, and they had their in-laws to thank for it.

 William Procter and James Gamble married Olivia and Elizabeth Norris, respectively, whose father Alexander Norris suggested his sons-in-law stop competing with each other and start a joint business.
 On Oct.
 31, 1837, in the midst of a recession, the two formed Procter & Gamble Company, which thrived despite stiff competition.

 One reason Procter and Gamble are among the most successful business partners is that they put the company’s welfare above their own.
 In 1840, both men sold their personal assets in order to build a factory and produce candles of a quality no company in Cincinnati could match.
 Their modern Central Avenue facility offered canal access, allowing for cheap transportation.
 The end result was that Procter & Gamble grew into a million-dollar business by 1859.

 Henry Wells and William G. Fargo: Wells Fargo